Discover Dubrovnik - A closer look at its captivating past

 Dubrovnik used to be an independent state

-Dubrovnik’s strongest weapon was diplomacy
+Dubrovnik’s most potent weapon was diplomacy

 The island Lokrum is believed to be cursed

-Dubrovnik was ruled by a ‘prisoner’
+Dubrovnik was governed by a ‘prisoner’

 The head of the government of the Republic was a rector (even though his role was more symbolic and representative).
-His mandate lasted one month, during which he lived in the Rector’s palace, without his family.
-He was allowed to leave the palace only for state and protocol duties.
+His mandate lasted one month, during which he lived in the Rector's Palace without his family.
+He was allowed to leave the Palace only for state and protocol duties.